Manish142/manish142.github.io/README.md

 Description: The purpose of this site is to provide the content related to the **Python Kickstart** Classes.
 Course plan: [Course_Plan.docx](https://github.com/user-attachments/files/20380945/Course_Plan.docx)

-Link to Join the Classes: [https://meet.google.com/jwb-cuxr-ece]
+Link to Join the Classes: Google meet (https://meet.google.com/jwb-cuxr-ece)